 Joey George is a filmmaker and visual artist based in Sydney.
-He grew up in regional Western Australia, where life revolved around Church and his father’s super 8 film camera.
-Driven by a compulsion to explore what lies overhead and within, and encouraged by his devout Pentecostal family, Joey ended up in seminary, preparing for life as a priest.
+He grew up in regional Western Australia, where life revolved around church and his father’s super 8 film camera.
+Driven by a compulsion to explore what lies overhead and within, and encouraged by his devout pentecostal family, Joey ended up in seminary, preparing for life in Christian ministry.
 But his experience at the University of Divinity pushed him further from organised religion, as Joey realised his study of theology was not leading him to life-affirming enlightenment.

 As a filmmaker, Joey is passionate about how art can drive a reclamation of spiritualism and identity beyond the narrow narrative offered by organised faith.